snitzsh/boilerplate/README.md

 # - Fill the form with the following values:
 #   - Name: "boilerplate-repository"
 #   - Expire: "30 Days"
-#   - Description: "This key only gives read-only permission to all repositories: public and private.""
+#   - Description: "This key only gives read-only permission to all repositories: public and private."
 #   - Repository access: "All repositories"
 #   - Permissions: "Contents" -> Read-Only
 #   - Click [Create]